patrickwick/binutils/README.md

 ## Limitations

+* `zig objcopy --extract-to <file>` is not supported.
+I don't think it's a good option
+    * can easily achieved by combining --add-gnu-debuglink and --only-keep-debug
+    * it's neither a GNU nor LLVM binutil option
 * rejects input if program header loads a subset of a section.
 It has to load entire sections.
 * ELF to ELF copying only
     * Mach-O maybe at some point